|

 the curriculum that other students are

 taking the class to learn.
-If you have
+(I've also

-questions about your skill level and
+your skill level and a class you want

-a class you want to take, please email
+to take, please email me to discuss

-for one of my classes.
+it, before signing up for one of my

 |